 Quitting coffee cold turkey is no easy task when you need that morning caffeine kick to get you going.
 But coffee comes with some undesirable side effects that may have motivated you to kick the habit entirely.

 Switching to drinking tea daily is much easier than going cold turkey.
 It gives you a little of the caffeine you are accustomed to from drinking coffee, but without the unpleasant withdrawal symptoms and mid-afternoon crash.

-But before you make the switch, here are a few things that coffee drinkers should know about switching up their prized French pressed coffee beans to loose leaf tea.
+But before you make the switch, here are a few things that coffee drinkers should know about switching up their prized French pressed coffee beans to loose leaf Energy Tea.

 Drinking coffee provides a source of caffeine, so too much coffee results in a high caffeine intake.
 The excess energy you'll have from drinking too much coffee gives you those jitters and hyped-up vibes that are hard to control.

 Coffee drinkers may also experience other symptoms.
-The acidity of coffee can irritate your stomach acid, worsening acid reflux and IBS.1 Your coffee habit may also lead to muscle cramps2 and short-term increases in blood pressure.3 If you usually drink your coffee with plenty of sugar and milk or cream, it's not particularly great for your cholesterol levels either.
+The acidity of coffee can irritate your stomach acid, worsening acid reflux and IBS.
+Your coffee habit may also lead to muscle cramps and short-term increases in blood pressure.
+If you usually drink your coffee with plenty of sugar and milk or cream, it's not particularly great for your cholesterol levels either.

 And don't forget the caffeine withdrawal late in the afternoon when that first cup wears off.
 We don't blame you for wanting to break the constant cycle of needing to drink coffee for an energy boost.

 This is the dark side of coffee's caffeine content.
 Drinking that first cup of the day provides a huge energy kick.
 It's more energy than you'd get from a cup of tea or from waking up slowly and naturally.
 But it doesn't last forever.